-Just walk into any shopping mall or market in Bangkok and you will see rows of silk items, from pre-cut dressmaking fabrics to neckties and cushion covers.
+If you’re wondering what to do in Bangkok after you’ve seen the sights, just walk into any shopping mall or market in Bangkok and you will see rows of silk items, from pre-cut dressmaking fabrics to neckties and cushion covers.
 Thai silk is as entrenched in Thailand’s culture as Muay Thai, Pad Thai and the Tuk Tuk.
-It’s not surprising that Thai silk is one of the most sought-after souvenirs in the Kingdom of Thailand.
+It’s not surprising that Thai silk is one of the most sought-after items to tick off your Bangkok shopping list.

 What is Thai silk?

 Thai silk is a type of silk produced from the cocoons of Thai silkworms.